 Not only is our team dealing with the hardships of the current job market, but the recruitment industry itself has been downsized by 36% since the outbreak of the COVID-19 pandemic in March.
 Our consultants are working in an unstable job market, for an unstable job market.
 The double-edged sword for a career path that only certain people are built for.

 It would be easy for us to forget to ask each other how we are going in our daily interactions, especially since we are a team of people who are accustomed to asking that of everyone else.
 But if the pandemic has taught us anything, it’s the importance of such a simple question, “Are you okay?”

-During a COVID specific pulse survey in early May we had asked our people how they were, and they were honest in their responses.
+During a COVID-specific pulse survey in early May, we had asked our people how they were, and they were honest in their responses.
 This pandemic was impacting them all in different ways, and people were fatigued, the notion of ‘living at work’ rang true for many.
-Providing them with the opportunity to step away, was not only welcomed and well-spent, but it sent a clear message that regardless of what was happening in the market, our people and their wellbeing would always be our priority and at the heart of who we are as business.
+Providing them with the opportunity to step away, was not only welcomed and well-spent, but it sent a clear message that regardless of what was happening in the market, our people and their well-being would always be our priority and at the heart of who we are as a business.

 Four months on, we are still living with the impact of the COVID-19 pandemic.
 It has been six months since our Melbourne team left the building and our Sydney and Brisbane teams are still predominantly working from home with the ever-present threat of an outbreak.
-Many like myself, have spent the last 11 weeks juggling the demands of work and home-schooling, some of our team whom live independently haven’t connected with another human without exercising or visiting the supermarket for nearly 6 weeks, and for others the feeling of ‘Groundhog Day’ has really started to set in.
-As a leadership group we knew it was time.
-Time to reboot, refresh and regroup, and next week will see us do this together with our National Mental Health Day 2.0.
+Many like myself, have spent the last 11 weeks juggling the demands of work and home-schooling, some of our team who live independently haven’t connected with another human without exercising or visiting the supermarket for nearly 6 weeks, and for others, the feeling of ‘Groundhog Day’ has really started to set in.
+As a leadership group, we knew it was time.
+Time to reboot, refresh and regroup and next week will see us do this together with our National Mental Health Day 2.0.